-- 1. Load a rack of glass into the machine and close the door. - 2.
-With the machine filled to the proper level, press rocker Fill/Start switch to the "START" position the machine will automatically begin its cycle.
+- 1. Load a rack of properly pre-scrapped dished into the machine and close the door. - 2.
+With the machine filled to the proper level, toggle the Fill/Start rocker switch to the "START" position the machine will automatically begin its cycle.
 The green running light on the switch will illuminate while an operational cycle is in process. - 3.
 At the end of the shift, drain the machine by holding the Drain rocker switch in the "DRAIN" position until the machine is completely drained.
 To avoid running the pump dry, do not hold the Drain rocker switch in the "DRAIN" position any longer than necessary. - 4.
 Remove and clean the drain screen.
 Remove and clean the spray arms.
-(See wall chart instructions). - 5.
+(See wall chart instructions or instructions provided in Appendix A: Operator & Cleaning Instructions). - 5.
 Replace the drain screen and spray arms. - Inspect your dishmachine interior for lime deposits.
 If de-liming is required, a deliming agent should be used for best results in accordance with chemical supplier's instructions. - Toggle De-lime switch to the "De-lime" position. - Allow the machine to run for several minutes or until the interior lime build up has been dissolved. - Flip De-lime switch to the "Normal" position.